Poland

 New mileage allowances for electric vehicles

 Impact date: Awaited.
-The Ministry of Infrastructure has presented draft regulations on mileage allowances, which regulates the rules for reimbursement of costs incurred when using private vehicles for business purposes.
+The Ministry of Infrastructure has presented draft regulations on mileage allowances, which regulate the rules for reimbursement of costs incurred when using private vehicles for business purposes.

 The draft regulations specify the maximum reimbursement rates depending on the type of vehicle - passenger car, motorcycle, and moped - as was the case previously.
 A new feature is the inclusion of the type of drive system - combustion, hybrid, electric, or hydrogen - and engine power instead of displacement.
 The new amounts are to be more in line with the actual operating costs of different vehicles.
 Previously, the lack of rates for hybrid and electric cars meant that many companies had doubts about the travel allowances to which their employees were entitled.